gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "No!" the young soldier whispered back.
 "Now please, honored, be quiet.
-I'm think someone is watching us."
+I think someone is watching us."

-"I don't think it's a someone," Noxy whispered, too quietly for him to hear.
+"I don't think it's a someone!"
+Noxy whispered.
 "I think it's the forest."
 But that couldn't be right.
-They were on a trail,
+They were on a trail.
-and near the road that from the valley floor up to the village.
+She could see stumps where trees had been taken, and they had passed the remains of a long-ago campfire.
-There were stumps where trees had been taken, and they had passed the remains of a long-ago campfire—they were far away from the depths of the Herd of Trees that human beings were allowed to fly over but not enter.
+They were far away from the deep forest that human beings were allowed to fly over but not enter.

 The voice called again, fainter and more frightened than before.
 "Come on!"
-Noxy hurried down the mountain without waiting to see if Private Thokmay was following or not.
+Noxy hurried down the mountain without waiting to see if Private Thokmay was following.
 She ducked low-hanging branches that dripped wetly down her neck whenever she bumped into them and scrambled over fallen logs in varying stages of crumbly moist decay.